codeborne/klite/oauth/README.md

 # klite-oauth

-Implements OAuth 2.0 login with several [providers](src/OAuthClient.kt).
+Implements OAuth 2.0 login with several common [providers](src/OAuthClient.kt).

-You need to provide implementations of [OAuthUser and OAuthUserProvider](src/OAuthUser.kt).
+You need to provide implementations of [OAuthUser and OAuthUserProvider](src/OAuthUser.kt) in your project.

 ```kotlin
 context("/oauth") {